mariefeliciabeclin/superlearner_synthetic_data/README.md

 If you have questions or need support, feel free to contact me : mariefelicia.beclin@gmail.com

+# Fundings

+This work is part of the DIGPHAT project which was supported by a grant to (ANR-22-PESN-0017) from the National Research Agency (ANR), France, under the France 2030 program

 ## License

 MIT License © 2025